-- Run Timer Time the machine has run without moving.
+- Run Timer The amount of time that the machine has run without moving.
 Run Timer only increments when water and percent timer output is on.
-Run Timer resets every 0.1°, or with a change in direction. - Shutdown Time Time at which the machine is shut down because of lack of movement.
+Run Timer resets every 0.1°, or with a change in direction. - Shutdown Time The amount of time at which the machine will shut down because of lack of movement.